doganoguz/doganoguz/README.md

 <img  src="https://i.pinimg.com/originals/99/a1/26/99a1262052e6ac9dee1989e588fd174a.gif" />

-🥳 Community Organizer - Google Developer Groups
+🚀 A developer striving to make a difference for humanity. 🌍💡
 <br>
-🎤 Public speaker about Android and Flutter
+🥳 Community Organizer - Google Developer Groups

 ### 🛠 Tech Stack